BounceCheckBounceCheck

 The "never use your primary corporate domain for cold outreach" rule is one of the most consistent recommendations across deliverability guides, and the reason is the same in every case: a damaged corporate domain affects every internal and customer-facing email the company sends, not just the cold campaign.

 The volume ceiling is not a fixed number.
 It moves up or down based on the engagement metrics the domain produces.
-The numbers that matter:
+The thresholds that matter at any sending volume:

 • Reply rate: above 10% is the target